franceschiniandrea/mpl_bsic/README.md

 ## If the matplotlib fonts does not work

-You have to install the .ttf and clean your matplotlib cache (full guide to come)
+You have to install the .ttf and clean your matplotlib cache (full guide on the docs)

 ## TODOs

-1) apply the bsic logo in plots
 2) plot trade (as bloomberg with last price and stuff)